Cupolas of Capitalism

 The North Carolina Legislature site includes a photo gallery of the new Legislative Building built in the International Style.
 Tour info and a short building description is available from the North Carolina Museum of History.

-North Dakota Bismarck 600 E. Boulevard Ave. (between N. 4th & State Streets) / aerial view and bird's eye view (in one direction, other directions may be forthcoming) from MS Bing; street and 3D view from Google Maps; and 3D model from 3D Warehouse.
+North Dakota Bismarck 600 E. Boulevard Ave. (between N. 4th & State Streets) / bird's eye view from MS Bing; street and 3D view from Google Maps; and 3D model from 3D Warehouse.

 1920-24, Liberty Memorial building designed and built / Joseph B. DeRemer and William F. Kirke.